 A walking tour of the historic downtown offers ample proof of Durango’s prosperity during the late 19th century, although the northern end of Main Avenue has the usual assortment of cheap motels and fast-food outlets.

-North of the U.S. 160 and U.S. 550 junction are two well-known recreational playgrounds: the ravishing golf course and development at the Lodge at Tamarron and Purgatory at Durango Mountain Resort, about 27 miles north of town.
-Purgatory (as everyone still calls this ski area, despite its name change in 2001) is about as down-home as a ski resort can get, with a clientele that includes cowboys, families, and college students.
+About 27 miles north of town, the down-home ski resort of Purgatory welcomes a clientele that includes cowboys, families, and college students.
 The mountain is named for the nearby Purgatory Creek, a tributary of the River of Lost Souls.